Updated March 31

 Have a question that isn't answered below?
 Let us know here.

+A COVID-19 vaccine clinic is open near McClellan Park, and eligible residents can sign up here.
 There is also a website for people 65 and older in Sacramento County to sign up for vaccine appointments here.

 Here are some vaccine information sites for other nearby counties: